garyzhu2/Linear-Regression-Wine-Project/README.md

 # ieor165
 Linear regression project - using ridge regression, lasso regression, and elastic net to model wine quality.
-Results are plotted and summarized.
+Results are plotted and summarized using ipython